yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 ## Absences & Vacations
 Occasional absences for personal reasons, such as family events or short trips, are understandable.
 Please inform me if you'll be away for more than a day.
 All group members are entitled to up to three weeks of vacation per year.
 Please coordinate extended absences with me in advance to avoid conflicts.
 If you need additional time off, please discuss it with me.

+## Togetherness
+I expect all members to be respectful of others.
+Your academic reputation and career success depend not only on your work but also on the work of our group members.
+Everyone's success benefits us all.
+This applies to everyone, including myself.
+My professional success is tied to the success of my students and postdocs, and vice versa.
+Most importantly, a supportive and caring research environment enhances everyone’s well-being.
+We should all support one another.
+Harassment or discrimination will not be tolerated.

 ## Lab Works
 I expect all group members to adhere to two critical components when conducting lab work: **safety** and __organization__.
 We will designate individuals to oversee the Quantitative Hydrogeology Lab and Geofluids Lab.
 Please help maintain a pleasant lab environment and consult with these individuals if you have any questions.